slackapi/node-slack-interactive-messages/README.md

 });
 ```

-**Pro-Tip**: You can combine this package and the
+**Pro-Tip**: You can combine this package and
 [`@slack/events-api`](https://github.com/slackapi/node-slack-events-api) by attaching each to the
 same Express application.

 ### Creating handlers

-When a user interacts with one of the interaction components, this adapter will run a handler
+When a user interacts with one of the interactive components, this adapter will run a handler
 function in response.
 Your app should create a handler for each type of interaction it expects.
 There are two categories of interactions: **actions** and **options requests**.
 With either kind,
 your app can describe which handler to run using one or many **constraints**.